Kachiosuji/New-Token-Pair-Spam-Trap/README.md

 # New Token Pair Spam Trap - Drosera Network Security

-A Drosera Network security trap built for the Hoodi testnet that detects and alerts on "New Token Pair Spam" attacks by monitoring the rate of new pair creation in a simulated factory environment.
+A Drosera Network security trap built for the Hoodi testnet that detects and alerts on "New Token Pair Spam" attacks by monitoring the rate of new pair creation from real DEX factory contracts.

 ## 📋 Table of Contents